gloriasp15/portfolio-2026/business-cases/05-the-context-engine/README.md

 Rather than operating as isolated technical components, the layers function as a progressive architectural pendulum where structure, meaning, trust and intelligence evolve together across the enterprise data lifecycle.

+The **pendulum represents the interdependence** between contextual maturity layers: AI consumption cannot operate reliably without governance, governance depends on semantic consistency, and semantic context requires structured and interconnected data foundations underneath.

+As enterprise context becomes more connected, standardized and traceable, the pendulum flows more efficiently across systems, enabling AI architectures to move from isolated data consumption toward scalable contextual intelligence.

 ---

 #### B.1.1.
 Foundation Layer - Structured Data